UnityLoop-official/GeoLens-Europa/copernicus-engine/README.md

 # Copernicus Engine

-Automated data acquisition from **Copernicus Data Space** for GeoLens Europa.
-This service provides programmatic access to DEM (Digital Elevation Model) and Land Cover datasets, eliminating the need for manual downloads.
+Automated data acquisition from **Copernicus Data Space** and **Copernicus Land Monitoring Service (CLMS)** for GeoLens Europa.
+This service provides programmatic access to DEM (Digital Elevation Model) and Land Cover datasets.

 ## Overview

 **Copernicus Engine** is a Python-based ETL service that:
-- Fetches DEM and Land Cover data from Copernicus Data Space API
+- Fetches DEM data from Copernicus Data Space API (STAC/OData)
+- Interfaces with CLMS Download API for Land Cover datasets
-- Supports both static token and OAuth2 authentication
+- Supports OAuth2 JWT authentication for CLMS
-- Provides a command-line interface for easy dataset downloads
+- Provides a command-line interface for dataset downloads
 - Is designed to integrate with GeoLens Europa's existing geospatial pipeline

 ## Architecture